awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 Option groups are specific to the AWS Region that they are created in, and you can't use an option group from one AWS Region in another AWS Region\.

-When you copy a snapshot across regions, you can specify a new option group for the snapshot\.
+When you copy a snapshot across Regions, you can specify a new option group for the snapshot\.
 We recommend that you prepare the new option group before you copy the snapshot\.
 In the destination AWS Region, create an option group with the same settings as the original DB instance \.
 If one already exists in the new AWS Region, you can use that one\.

 If you copy a snapshot and you don't specify a new option group for the snapshot, when you restore it the DB instance gets the default option group\.
 To give the new DB instance the same options as the original, you must do the following: